Nolan Jones Player Props: Rockies vs. Giants

 Nolan Jones At The Plate

-- Jones is hitting .301 with eight doubles, five home runs and 16 walks.
+- Jones has eight doubles, five home runs and 16 walks while hitting .297.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.